 Crypts of Lieberkuhn are glands found in the epithelial lining.

-They contain numerous cells such as stem cells to produce new cells to replace cells lost due to abrasion, as well as enteroendocrine cells to synthesize and secrete hormones.
+They contain numerous cells such as stem cells to produce new cells to replace cells lost due to abrasion and enteroendocrine partitions to synthesize and secrete hormones.

 To protect against pathogens, there are Paneth cells that secrete protective agents (such as defensins and lysosomes) and Peyer’s patches that are only found in the ilium.

 Peyer’s patches contain mucosa-associated lymphatic tissue (MALT) that houses white blood cells and lymphocytes.
-These cells can produce antibodies to further protect the small intestine from infection.
+These cells can produce antibodies to protect the small intestine from infection further.

 Enteroendocrine cells are found within the crypts of Lieberkuhn.
 They secrete hormones in response to various stimuli.
 There are four main classes of enteroendocrine cells, each with a different secretory product.
 These are I cells, S cells, K cells, and enterochromaffin cells.

 The cells secrete cholecystokinin (CCK) in response to the presence of fat in the small intestine.
-CCK stimulates the contraction of the gallbladder (which pushes the bile into the cystic duct) and the release of pancreatic enzymes.
+CCK stimulates gallbladder contraction (which pushes the bile into the cystic duct) and releases pancreatic enzymes.

-K cells secrete gastric inhibitory peptide (GIP), in response to chyme entering the small intestine.
-GIP has a misleading name, as it actually stimulates the release of insulin, ready to put the freshly digested carbohydrates into cells for storage.
+K cells secrete gastric inhibitory peptide (GIP) in response to chyme entering the small intestine.
+GIP has a misleading name, as it stimulates the release of insulin, ready to put the freshly digested carbohydrates into cells for storage.

 Finally, enterochromaffin cells are mechanically stimulated by the presence of chyme in the small intestine.
 They release serotonin, which acts on the enteric nervous system to activate cystic fibrosis transmembrane regulators (CFTRs).

 This ion channel secretes Cl – ions into the intestinal lumen, with Na + ions and H 2 O following.
-Na + is required in light for the absorption of a number of nutrients.
+Na + is required in light to absorb several nutrients.

 The small intestine receives secretory products from other abdominal viscera.
 Here, we will look at the exact mechanism of their secretion and how they help bowel function.

-There are three main substances that the small intestine receives: bile, pancreatic enzymes, and alkaline juice (HCO 3 -).
-Bile plays an important role in lipid digestion and is secreted from the gallbladder into the common bile duct in response to CCK.
+The small intestine receives three main substances: bile, pancreatic enzymes, and alkaline juice (HCO 3 -).
+Bile plays a vital role in lipid digestion and is secreted from the gallbladder into the common bile duct in response to CCK.

 The common bile duct and the pancreatic duct join to form the hepatopancreatic ampulla (also known as the ampulla of Vater).
 This opens to the inner surface of the duodenum and is marked by the greater duodenal papilla.

 The greater duodenal papilla serves as an important anatomical landmark, as it is where the embryonic foregut becomes the midgut.
-Secretions in the small intestine are regulated by the sphincter of Oddi.
+The sphincter of Oddi regulates secretions in the small intestine.

-The pancreas plays an important role in digestion, as it produces many of the enzymes necessary for digestion.
+The pancreas plays a vital role in digestion, as it produces many of the enzymes necessary for digestion.
 These enzymes come in two forms.
-Some enzymes are already active, such as pancreatic lipase and pancreatic amylase, while others are secreted as inactive enzymes such as trypsinogen.
+Some enzymes, such as pancreatic lipase and amylase, are already active, while others are secreted as inactive enzymes, such as trypsinogen.